coreprocess/pdistx/README.md

   --version             show program's version number and exit -h, --help            show this help message and exit -c, --compress        compress the Python source.
+  -m FILE, --main=FILE  specify the main file for the packed script.
   -z FILEs,FOLDERs,.., --zip=FILEs,FOLDERs,..
                         zip the output and the specified files/folders to the root of the zip file or using the custom path provided